 Unfortunately, some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders.

-At SCHOOL NAME we manage the risk by:
+At St Joseph’s we manage the risk by:

 when the pupils use the school’s network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
 However many pupils are able to access the internet using their own devices and data plans.
-To minimise inappropriate use, as a school we:
+To minimise inappropriate use, as a school we do not allow children to keep mobile on them in school.
+They are handed to the class teacher on arrival in school and returned at the end of the day.

-School to detail its policy

-SCHOOL NAME has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+St Joseph’s has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.

-SCHOOL NAME will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+St Joseph’s will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is NAME OF STAFF MEMBER.
+The school online safety co-ordinator is Mrs R Spinks.

-At NAME OF SCHOOL pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+At St Joseph’s pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.

-School to give two or three examples of how children are helped to ‘recognise when they are at risk and how to get help when they need it.
+Posters are in place around school reminding children of online safety advice, children are also regularly taught about it in assemblies and in class.

 Remote Teaching/ Learning is a powerful tool for supporting children’s learning away from the classroom, but brings with it increased safeguarding risks.